Airblader/jsava/README.md

 1. Classes shall be defined using `defineClass`, interfaces by using `defineInterface`.
 These are wrappers for `qx.Class.define` and `qx.Interface.define` to perform some additional tasks (e.g. inheriting static members).
+2. Classes and interfaces must be annotated as such (see existing classes).
-2. Every method in an interface that takes a parameter or returns something shall have annotations.
+3. Every method in an interface that takes a parameter or returns something shall have annotations.
-3. Every method in a class that has not been defined in a superclass or interface shall be annotated.
+4. Every method in a class that has not been defined in a superclass or interface shall be annotated.
-4. If a class has a constructor, it *must* call the parent constructor (this is tested).
+5. If a class has a constructor, it *must* call the parent constructor (this is tested).
-5. To check an argument for its type, use either `qx.Class.hasInterface()` (for interfaces) or `qx.Class.isSubClassOf` (for classes).
+6. To check an argument for its type, use either `qx.Class.hasInterface()` (for interfaces) or `qx.Class.isSubClassOf` (for classes).
 Do *not* use `implementsInterface`, `objectImplements`, …
-6. Static inner classes must be instanciated with `new this.constructor.SomeClass(...)`, otherwise it will result in wrong behavior when the class is inherited (see example in `jsava.util.HashMap`).
+7. Static inner classes must be instanciated with `new this.constructor.SomeClass(...)`, otherwise it will result in wrong behavior when the class is inherited (see example in `jsava.util.HashMap`).
-7. Inner classes, especially those requiring a reference to the enclosing class, shall be initialized with `null` as a member (with corresponding annotations) and be defined in the enclosing class's constructor using `jsava.Utils.createAnonymousClass` (see example in `jsava.util.HashMap`).
+8. Inner classes, especially those requiring a reference to the enclosing class, shall be initialized with `null` as a member (with corresponding annotations) and be defined in the enclosing class's constructor using `jsava.Utils.createAnonymousClass` (see example in `jsava.util.HashMap`).